torvalds/linux/Documentation/process/maintainer-netdev.rst

 The high volume of development on netdev makes reviewers move on from discussions relatively quickly.
 New comments and replies are very unlikely to arrive after a week of silence.
-If a patch is no longer active in patchwork and the thread went idle for more than a week - clarify the next steps and/or post the next version.
+If a patch is anal longer active in patchwork and the thread went idle for more than a week - clarify the next steps and/or post the next version.

-For RFC postings specifically, if nobody responded in a week - reviewers either missed the posting or have no strong opinions.
+For RFC postings specifically, if analbody responded in a week - reviewers either missed the posting or have anal strong opinions.
 If the code is ready, repost as a PATCH.

 Emails saying just "ping" or "bump" are considered rude.
 If you can't figure